robertwgehl/robertwgehl.github.io/_posts/2022-04-17-InterviewWorkflow.md

 <!-- more -->

-## Step 1: Participant Observersation
+## Step 1: Participant Observation

 My first step has been going on for a long time: I'm participating in ethical alternative social media (and quite a few systems I would not categorize as ethical).
 As I do so, I take notes on the discourses happening on these systems, and I try to figure out which participants are passionate and invested ones.
 I want to talk to developers, administrators, and members of ethical alternatives.
 I note who they are with the intention of inviting them to participate in interviews.